 Session Two: The Logos

 John Q. Average Christian has been taught that logos means “word” and that is about it.
 The Church was not the first entity to use the term.
-It was a well-known philosophical term that the church Fathers adopted and epically redefined.
+It was a well-known philosophical term that the Church Fathers adopted and epically redefined.
 This session will examine how a broader and deeper understanding of the term “logos” impacts being human according to Christ.
 What is the key characterizing element defined humanity “in Adam”?
 What is the key characteristic of the new humanity “in Christ”?

-Session Three: In Adam, In Christ
+Session Three: In Adam, In Christ – Part One

 This session will take a look at the terms “in Adam” and “in Christ” untethered from centuries of soteriology (“salvation”) and Augustinian overlays.
 We will take a look at some issues surrounding human origins and cultural origins as defining what it means to be “in Adam” rather than Augustinian “original sin” motifs.
 Then, we will take a look at Christ’s work and unpack the practical and transformative power in a faith-filled practice of the Eucharist as integrally involved in the realization of the new creation.

-Session Four: Our Union
+Session Five: Our Union